gvwilson/thirdbit/src/fiction/santas/outline.md

     Tumbly discards it (showing that she won't change her mind);
     Tumbly asks, "Do you really want to be an elf?";
     Finner responds, "I don't know, but I want the chance to find out";
-    he and Hotep leave to find Snood, free Greenwood and everyone else held in The Building, and continue the fight.
+    he and Hotep leave to free Greenwood and everyone else held in The Building and continue the fight.